leungll/ByteDance-Letter-Template/README.md

 - **Language**: [English](README.md), [简体中文](README_zh.md).

 ## Introduction
-When we apply for graduate/doctoral studies, we need a letter of recommendation from the school or the industry.
+When applying for graduate/doctoral studies, if we are doing an internship or working full-time in industry, we usually need a letter of recommendation from our supervisor.
 In my experience, companies rarely provide formal letter templates for study abroad applications, and applicants or recommenders usually make them themselves.

-Therefore, I open-sourced [a recommendation letter template](https://github.com/leungll/ByteDance-Letter-Template) that is suitable for most companies, taking **ByteDance** as an example.
+Therefore, I open-sourced the project [ByteDance-Letter-Template](https://github.com/leungll/ByteDance-Letter-Template) which is suitable for most companies, taking **ByteDance** as an example.
 In addition, you can adapt it into a recommendation letter template for other companies, such as <u>Tencent</u>, <u>Alibaba</u>, <u>Pinduoduo</u>, <u>Meituan</u>, etc.

 ## Sample
 ![ByteDance-Letter](https://cdn.jsdelivr.net/gh/leungll/MyImgHosting/img/ByteDance-Letter.png) | ![Tencent-Letter](https://cdn.jsdelivr.net/gh/leungll/MyImgHosting/img/Tencent-Letter.png) | ![Meituan-Letter](https://cdn.jsdelivr.net/gh/leungll/MyImgHosting/img/Meituan-Letter.png)